atoomic/Perl-Critic-Policy-PreferredModules/README.md

 # DESCRIPTION

-Every project could have its own rules for preferring some specific packages over some others.
+Every project has its own rules for preferring specific packages over others.

-This Policy tries to be \`non opiniated\` and let the use customize the modules preference list and provide a reason at the same time.
+This Policy tries to be \`un-opinionated\` and let the user provide a module preferences with an explanation and/or suggested alternative.

 # NAME

-Perl::Critic::Policy::PreferredModules - Custom package recommendations
+Perl::Critic::Policy::PreferredModules - Provide custom package recommendations

 # MODULES

 # CONFIGURATION

-To use [Perl::Critic::Policy::PreferredModules](https://metacpan.org/pod/Perl%3A%3ACritic%3A%3APolicy%3A%3APreferredModules) you have first to enable itin your
+To use [Perl::Critic::Policy::PreferredModules](https://metacpan.org/pod/Perl%3A%3ACritic%3A%3APolicy%3A%3APreferredModules) you have first to enable it in your
  `.perlcriticrc` file by providing a `preferred_modules.ini` configuration file:

 ```perl